hallieeilerts/Comparison-CACODE-GHE/README.md

 # Comparison - CACODE and GHE

 Comparison of cause-specific mortality rates from CA CODE and GHE.
-See `src` folder for code, and `make.R` for how to run analysis.
-Processed data in `gen` folder.
+See `src` folder for code and `make.R` for how to run analysis.
+Processed data outputs are located in `gen` folder.

 See `data/classification-keys/GHE-CACODE-cause-mapping.csv` for mapping of GHE causes to CA CODE causes.
 Need to check the CA CODE cause mapping for 00-01m and 01to59m.
 Does not impact the present analysis though, as only making direct comparisons between GHE and CA CODE estimates for 5-19y.

 Other raw data used in the analysis has not been pushed to github due to size.

-Figures were generated from the code in `Rmd` files.
+Figures and tables were generated from the code in `Rmd` files.
 Click links to `md` files below to see figures.

 [scatter.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/scatter.md): Scatter plot comparisons of national cause-specific rates for CA CODE and GHE

 [tables.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/tables.md): Comparison of CA CODE and GHE mean deaths and CSMFs for 2000-2021 by region for 5-9y, 10-14y, 15-19y

-[trends.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/tables.md): Trends in age continuity for 1-4y to 5-9y, and 15-19y to 20-24y
+[trends.md](https://github.com/hallieeilerts/Comparison-CACODE-GHE/blob/main/trends.md): Trends in age continuity for 1-4y to 5-9y, and 15-19y to 20-24y